[No: XI | By Viveka Hansen]

 A substantial increase in the population during the period 1750-1850 was one important reason for the farmers’ growing wealth.
 It was primarily the increasing life expectancy which formed the basis for the steadily growing population.
 Other favouring factors were longer periods of peace, fewer serious epidemics, the potatoes as an important source of nutrition and rearrangements of the villages by law in reforms of partitioning.

 A weaving technique as “rölakan” or double interlocked tapestry, was one of many traditions which developed and flourished with the more and more prosperous farmers especially in southern Skåne.
 This had several reasons.
 It can briefly be noted that the freeholders had few possibilities to increase in number when there was no more land to buy – an alternative was that ownership of land could be shared – it was instead the people without prospects of owning a property that grew.
 This “lower class” of country people including crofters, dependent tenants and other poor became cheap labour for the wealthy farmers as well as for the county’s many estates.
-Circumstances which amongst others contributed to the farmers’ wives improving possibilities to get more time to produce decorative textiles which displayed the prosperity of the family, when the everyday domestic tasks to a larger extent could be managed by paid servants.
+Circumstances which amongst others contributed to the farmers’ wives improving possibilities to get more time to produce decorative textiles which displayed the prosperity of the family, when the everyday household tasks to a larger extent could be managed by paid servants.

 It can not be stated with certainty which exact implications the reforms of partitioning had for the development of the decorative textiles – like double interlocked tapestries.
-However decorative weaving and embroidering were both extensive domestic crafts already before the reform, but in many areas it increased further and became refined in the patterns during the 1820s-1840s.
+However decorative weaving and embroidering were both extensive handicrafts already before the reform, but in many areas it increased further and became refined in the patterns during the 1820s-1840s.
 This can of course have been part of the technique as well as the patterns’ developments themselves, but the improving economical advantages as the reform gave rise to also had an influence.
 Another reality as a result by the reform was the purely social changes, with a more isolated life on the farms outside the villages where one to a greater extent had to keep company/work together with the people on the farm.
 Most probably this could among other matters make more time available for weaving, when a farmer’s family’s number of decorative textiles more and more came to display the home’s status and wealth, at the same time as the daughters’ dowries could expand in richness and proportion.

 To be continued…